-The Responsible Officer through UCOP Capital Asset Strategies & Finance is responsible for overall administration of this Policy, including:
+The Responsible Officer, through the Office of the President, Capital Asset Strategies & Finance Capital Programs, Energy and Sustainability, is responsible for overall administration of this Policy, including:

-- 1. interpretation or clarification of this Policy; - 2. providing advice on additional seismic safety criteria, standards, and guidelines, as necessary; and - 3. evaluating seismic safety programs and review of proposals for abatement of seismic hazards.
+- 1. interpretation or clarification of this Policy; - 3. providing advice on additional seismic safety criteria, standards, and guidelines, as necessary; and - 4. evaluating seismic safety programs and review of proposals for abatement of seismic hazards.